Enter Hidden Bar. An ultra-light, free, and open-source macOS utility that helps hide menu bar icons.

 I’d suggest that you disable “Show preferences on launch” so the screen below won’t pop up every time you restart your Mac.

-The preferences window even shows you how to use the app to hide your menu bar icons.
+The preferences window even shows you how to hide your menu bar icons using the app.

 To access the preferences window, click on the app’s icon in the menu bar and then click on the vertical bar.

 That’s pretty much it.
 No fluff, no fuss, and it does its job.
 Hidden Bar is available on Github.